 That post-residency job bit is key though because the magic of tax-free loan forgiveness via PSLF requires a few things: qualifying loans paid for using a qualifying repayment plan while working at a qualifying institution.

 The counterintuitive issue here is that it does not actually matter what you do for your job or even where you do it, it only matters who pays you.
 Outside of academia, county hospitals, and the government (including the VA and active duty military hospitals), relatively few “nonprofit hospitals” directly employ their docs.
-In some states, none at all.
+In some states like Texas and California, none at all.

 It’s common knowledge that many specialties like radiology, pathology, and emergency medicine are nearly always a contracted private practice group that provides services.
 Specialists are a relatively uncommon direct hire at most non-profits.
 But even many hospitalists are actually employed by a separate physician group.
 So the question in many cases isn’t “is the hospital a non-profit?”
 It’s: is the physician group also a non-profit?